KilometersG/Python-API-for-VeriStand-FPGA/README.md

 This API was developed and tested with Python 3.6

 ### Quality, Limitations
-This IP is under active development.
+This IP is no longer under active development.
 The master branch should be runnable, but any other branches may not be functional.
 Check the issues list before using this code.

 ### Dependencies
 nifpga